vanbogota/WorkWithSOAP_REST_gRPC/README.md

-# WorkWithSOAP_REST_gRPC
+# About
-Several services with using SOAP, REST and gRPC
+Several services for personal use and skill development with SOAP, REST and gRPC.
+Uploaded solely for showcasing my code in presentations.